Rainmire/umbrella/README.md

 **Dynamic Loading**

 Umbrella offers fast and responsive rendering by loading only the moments that it needs.
+Users can pull down the top of the page to reload the latest moments.
+To load older moments, users simply scroll to the bottom of the page and Umbrella will fetch more data as needed.

 INSERT GIF HERE

+## User Profile